Cook County Board of Commissioners 7th district: 2012 redistricting

+2022 redistricting

+The district as redistricted in 2022, following the 2020 United States census, is entirely located within the city boundaries of Chicago, covering portions of the city's West Side and South Side.

 Politics

 The district has only ever been represented by Democratic commissioners.
 The district has been strong Democratic in its Cook County Board of Commissioner elections.

 Demographics

 The district's population is, and has always been, heavily Hispanic.